BarathOfficial/BarathOfficial/README.md

 - 👋 Hi, I’m Barath
-- 👀 I’m interested in ... programming
+- 👀 I’m interested in ... programming, collaborating
 - 💞️ I’m looking to collaborate on ...
-Web Development
+Web Development, Mobile App Development
 - 📫 How to reach me ...  barathofficial25@gmail.com

 <!---